Britain has many unique and exciting festivals across the country. In this article we will review 10 of the popular British Festivals You Should Try.

 The Isle of Wight Festival is one of the biggest British festivals in the country.
 It is held annually at Seaclose Park and known for popular music bands and artists.
 This musical event enjoys massive attendance numbers year after year, and some of the biggest and most recognizable names in music have performed here.

 2018 saw the event celebrate its 50th anniversary.
 Past performers have included celebrities like Amy Winehouse, David Bowie, The Foo Fighters, Coldplay, Fleetwood Mac and Kings of Leon.
 To name but a few.
-Each year visitors and music fans descent on the Isle of Wight to enjoy this popular British festival and see their favourite bands.
+Each year visitors and music fans descend on the Isle of Wight to enjoy this popular British festival and see their favourite bands.

 The Wilderness Festival.